tttMelody/KAP-manual/en/security/acl.en.md

 1. Click on project icon on the right side of project list on the navigation bar.
 2. Expand a project on the project list.
-3. click `Access` menu, choose a user, and then click `Delete` .
+3. click `Access` menu, choose a user/group, and then click `Delete` .

-When user's project access permission has been revoked, all access permission on this project will be revoked/dropped subsequently, this may include table-level, row-level and column-level if there is any.
+When user/group's project access permission has been revoked, all access permission on this project will be revoked/dropped subsequently, this may include table-level, row-level and column-level if there is any.